Online Learning: A Modern Introduction Using Convex Optimization: Adversarial Multi-Armed Bandit

-This is way worse than the $O(\sqrt{T \ln d})$ of the full-information case.
+We did obtain a sublinear regret, but it is way worse than the $\mathcal{O}(\sqrt{T \ln d})$ of the full-information case.
 However, while it is expected that the bandit case must be more difficult than the full information one, it turns out that this is not the optimal strategy.